Extensor expansion of hand

 Definition

-Some authors also include the retinacular ligaments in the extensor expansion of hand.
+Some anatomical descriptions also include the retinacular ligaments as part of the extensor expansion of hand.

 References